 While the side effects of CBD are much milder than marijuana side effects, there are still some potential side effects to watch out for.
 Some people have reported experiencing gastrointestinal distress, dry mouth, reduced appetite, drowsiness, and fatigue after using CBD.

-Here are some general suggestions on how to mitigate CBD and marijuana side effects.
+Here are some general suggestions on how to stop or mitigate unwanted side effects from cannabis or CBD.

 Try a new product